 - Take a set of tongue depressors, draw and color in circles on ONE end of the stick.
 I prefer to use red and green as my student’s pick up on the meaning of ‘go’ and ‘stop’ easily.

 - The total number of sticks is up to you.
 I have a set of 15 fifteen sticks (5x red, 5x green and 5x blank).

 HOW TO PLAY

-- GREEN = Have another turn and pull another stick.
+- GREEN = Keep the stick and GO again!
+Pull out another stick.

 - RED = Lose all your sticks.
-Put any green/blank sticks back in the pile.
-Leave the red stick out (otherwise the game will never finish!)
+Put any green and blank sticks back in the cup.
+Leave the red stick OFF to the side and out of play (otherwise, the game will never finish!)

 - BLANK = Pass.
 Keep the stick, but it is the next player’s turn.